Steven Curtis Chapman: Death of Maria Sue Chunxi Chapman

 Maria Sue Chunxi Chapman died from her injuries and blood loss in a driveway accident on May 21, 2008.
 The accident happened eight days after Maria's 5th birthday.
-Will Franklin was pulling into the driveway of their house after he auditioned for a musical at school and Maria Sue was running to meet him so she could ask Will to put her on the monkey bars.
-They didn't see each other in time and Will accidentally ran over Maria.
+Will Chapman was pulling into the driveway of their house after he auditioned for a musical at school and Maria Sue was running to meet him so she could ask Will to put her on the monkey bars.
+They did not see each other in time and Will accidentally ran over Maria.
 Steven's family did CPR on Maria while they were waiting for the paramedics to arrive.
 They were unable to revive her.
 Maria was life-flighted via air medical services to Vanderbilt Children's Hospital.
 The paramedics tried but failed to save Maria on the way to the hospital.
 Maria was pronounced dead on arrival.
 At the time of Maria's death, the Chapman family was preparing to celebrate Caleb's high school graduation from Christ Presbyterian Academy and Emily's engagement just hours before the accident.

 During the memorial service for Maria, the family expressed their faith in God and their love for one another.
 After Maria's accident, the Chapman family spoke publicly about their loss and the role which faith played in their healing.
 They have appeared on Good Morning America, Larry King Live, in People, The 700 Club, and Huckabee.
 Maria was buried in the flower girl dress that she was planning to wear to Emily's October wedding.
 The family put Maria's ballet shoes, her favorite doll, letters from her brothers and sisters, and other personal mementos to Maria in her coffin.
 During the funeral service, Will kept Maria's security blanket around his shoulders.
 Maria Sue is buried in Williamson Memorial Gardens in Franklin, Tennessee.
 Chapman's next album, Beauty Will Rise, is about Maria's death and its aftermath.
 Steven nearly quit his singing career due to Maria's death and he nearly chose to never sing "Cinderella” again, but soon realized that Maria would have wanted him to continue singing and to honor her memory by singing "Cinderella”.
 An investigation of Maria's death was performed by the Tennessee Highway Patrol.
 It was ruled as an accident and no charges were filed.
 In November 2009, a year after Maria died, Steven performed at a special concert at Harvest Christian Fellowship.
 Greg Laurie, the pastor of Harvest, suffered the loss of his own son, Christopher Laurie, just months after Steven's loss.
 Steven performed several songs from Beauty Will Rise.

 Since Maria's unexpected death, Mary Beth Chapman has written and released a book about the death of her daughter called Choosing to SEE: A Journey of Struggle and Hope.
 Steven and Mary Beth later honored Maria's memory by starting Maria's Big House of Hope.